 Iowa is going to love this bar routine.
 The only deductions I had here were the leg separation on her high-to-low transitions (most of which you can’t see well from the judge’s angle anyway), and a bit of over-rotation on her Pak salto.
 This looks like it could be a key routine for Iowa next season.

-Suggested Composition Changes: Add a toe circle before the Maloney to start from a 10.0
+Suggested Composition Changes: She can remove the second toe circle handstand on the low bar and still start from a 10.0.

 Execution Deductions: